solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 ## Impact

-This would enable SIMD-0052 to be implemented where we add the receipt root to the bankhash.
+This would enable SIMD-0052 to be implemented where we add the transaction receipt root to the bankhash.
 This would allow users to verify their transaction validity and status without trusting the RPC.

 ## Security Considerations